Ernest Bullock

-When the Abbey's choir was dispersed during the Second World War, Bullock took up an academic career, first in the dual post of professor of music at the University of Glasgow and principal of the Royal Scottish Academy of Music and Drama, and then, from 1953 to 1960, as director of the Royal College of Music in London.
+When the Abbey's choir was dispersed during World War II, Bullock took up an academic career, first in the dual post of professor of music at the University of Glasgow and principal of the Royal Scottish Academy of Music and Drama, and then, from 1953 to 1960, as director of the Royal College of Music in London.

 As a composer, Bullock wrote mostly church music, including twenty anthems and motets, two settings of the Te Deum and two of the Magnificat and organ pieces.
-He also published a few part-songs and other secular vocal works.
+He also published a few part songs and other secular vocal works.

 Life and career

 Early years

 Bullock was born on 15 September 1890 in Wigan, Lancashire, the youngest of six children of Thomas Bullock and his wife Eliza, née Stout.
 As a small boy he joined the choir at Wigan parish church, where Edward Bairstow was then organist.
 Thomas and Eliza Bullock died when Ernest was still a boy, and Bairstow took charge of his musical and general education, taking him as an articled pupil and sending him to Wigan Grammar School.

 In 1906, Bairstow moved to a more prominent post, organist of Leeds parish church; he took his pupil with him into his home, along with his own three children.
 At Leeds, Bullock was appointed assistant organist to Bairstow at the parish church, and organist of St Mary, Micklefield (from 1908), and St John the Baptist Church, Adel (1910–12).

-At that time non-residential students were able to qualify for music degrees from the University of Durham; Bullock graduated Bachelor of Music in 1908 and became a Doctor of Music in 1914.
+At that time non-residential students were able to qualify for music degrees from Durham University; Bullock graduated Bachelor of Music in 1908 and became a Doctor of Music in 1914.
 In 1909 he passed the examination to become a fellow of the Royal College of Organists.